 What kind of birds are you dealing with?

+Firstly, it is important to identify the species of bird causing the problem.
+Different bird species have different habits and behaviours, and therefore require different approaches to control.
 Some common bird species that cause problems are pigeons, seagulls, starlings, and sparrows.
 Pigeons and seagulls commonly cause issues due to their droppings, which as mentioned above can cause health hazards.
 Whereas starlings and sparrows can actually cause damage to property if they start nesting in buildings.

 Once you have identified the bird species, you can then choose the appropriate control method.